Stroke: Speech and language therapy

 Speech and language therapy is appropriate for people with the speech production disorders: dysarthria and apraxia of speech, aphasia, cognitive-communication impairments, and problems with swallowing.

-Speech and language therapy for aphasia following stroke compared to no therapy improves functional communication, reading, writing and expressive language.
-There may be benefit in high intensity and high doses over a longer period, but these higher intensity doses may not be acceptable to everyone.
+Speech and language therapy for aphasia following stroke improves functional communication, reading, writing and expressive language.
+Speech and language therapy that is higher intensity, higher dose or provided over a long duration of time leads to significantly better functional communication but people might be more likely to drop out of high intensity treatment (up to 15 hours per week).
+A total of 20–50 hours of speech and language therapy is necessary for the best recovery.
+The most improvement happens when 2–5 hours of therapy is provided each week over 4–5 days.
+Recovery is further improved when besides the therapy people practice tasks at home.
+Speech and language therapy is also effective if it is delivered online through video or by a family member who has been trained by a professional therapist.

+Recovery with therapy for aphasia is also dependent on the recency of stroke and the age of the person.
+Receiving therapy within a month after the stroke leads to the greatest improvements.
+3 or 6 months after the stroke more therapy will be needed but symptoms can still be improved.
+People with aphasia who are younger than 55 years are the most likely to improve but people older than 75 years can still get better with therapy.

-People who have had a stroke may have particular problems, such as dysphagia, which can cause swallowed material to pass into the lungs and cause aspiration pneumonia.
+People who have had stroke may have particular problems, such as dysphagia, which can cause swallowed material to pass into the lungs and cause aspiration pneumonia.
 The condition may improve with time, but in the interim, a nasogastric tube may be inserted, enabling liquid food to be given directly into the stomach.
 If swallowing is still deemed unsafe, then a percutaneous endoscopic gastrostomy (PEG) tube is passed and this can remain indefinitely.
 Swallowing therapy has mixed results as of 2018.